 Current Account in South Korea averaged 1908.97 USD Million from 1900 until 2022, reaching an all time high of 12409.70 USD Million in June of 2016 and a record low of -3845 USD Million in August of 2008.
 This page provides the latest reported value for - South Korea Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Korea Current Account - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Current Account in South Korea is expected to be 9800.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in South Korea to stand at 8050.00 in 12 months time.
-In the long-term, the South Korea Current Account is projected to trend around 9010.00 USD Million in 2020, according to our econometric models.
+Current Account in South Korea is expected to be 3500.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Korea Current Account is projected to trend around 7900.00 USD Million in 2023, according to our econometric models.